The Kingdom of Axum: Facts and Legends of a First Millennium Powerhouse

 Located on the Horn of Africa, the ancient Ethiopian kingdom of Axum (also spelled Aksum) played a significant role in international relations around the time of the first millennium.
 At its height, Axum controlled modern-day Ethiopia, Eritrea, Sudan, Western Yemen, southern Saudi Arabia, and parts of Somalia.
-Although largely forgotten today, references to Ethiopians can be seen in such seminal works as the Bible, the Qur’an, the Iliad, and the Divine Comedy.
+Although largely forgotten today, references to Ethiopians can be seen in such seminal works as the Bible, the Qur’an, Homer’s Iliad, and Dante’s Divine Comedy .
 Such wide acclaim reflects the power and influence once held by the powerful Axumite Empire.

-Location of Aksum or Axum ( CC BY-SA 3.0 )
+Location of the kingdom of Aksum or Axum. ( CC BY-SA 3.0 )

 - Ancient Tomb Reveals Cultural Entanglement between Egypt and Nubia